HardMCore/NoItemDamage/README.md

 - /noitemdmg on - turns on plugin and makes all items unbreakable (default setting)

-- /noitemdmg off - turns off plugin and makes all times possible to break again
+- /noitemdmg off - turns off plugin and makes all items possible to break again